Vpan23/HELLO-WORLD/README.md

 - List of Items that you can win.

 helloWorld1.5  -  22.02.23
-- added some different rank with their own needed trophies.
+- Added some different rank with their own needed trophies.
--
+- Added a system where you can turn your rank to a higher one or lower.

 helloWorld1.6  -  24.02.23
 - Added 3 new chest with different probabilities to have different attributes.